Key takeaways and definition

 To unlock a fail-safe lock, you must disrupt the flow of power to the lock.
-So, when you present a valid credential — like a key or fob — at a door with a fail-safe lock, it momentarily disrupts the flow of power to the lock.
-After power is disrupted, the lock disengages and the door can be opened.
+So, when you present a valid credential — like a key or fob — the reader momentarily disrupts the flow of power to the lock.
+Then, the lock disengages and the door can be opened.

-If there’s a total loss of power, the default state of a fail-safe lock is open.
+If there’s a total loss of power, a fail-safe lock opens.
 Locks that depend on electromagnetism, like magnetic locks or maglocks, depower during outages and are a common example of a fail-safe lock.

 Fail-safe locks are so named because they keep people safe in the event of a power failure.
-By providing the ability to enter and exit a doorway freely, a fail-safe lock gives your tenants a larger range of mobility if they need to find the correct way out of the building in the event of a power outage.
+In fact, by providing the ability to enter and exit a doorway freely, a fail-safe lock gives your tenants a larger range of mobility if they need to find the correct way out of the building in the event of a power outage.